 Last year, I started to crave a new challenge and, presented with an opportunity that doesn’t often come around, I decided to take my job with Point Hacks mobile.

 My year in brief

 - Number of days on the road: 365

 - Number of flights taken: 3 in First, 11 in Business and 36 in Economy Class (50 total)

 I started the year off in South America, with a month each in Chile, Argentina and Peru.

 After a roadtrip from Texas to Florida, my first flight of the year was from Miami to Santiago in American Airlines Business Class.
-It cost me 60,000 Qantas Points plus a whopping US$5.60 in taxes—score!
+It cost me 60,000 Qantas Points (jumping to 68,400 from 18 September 2019) plus a whopping US$5.60 in taxes—score!

 The flight was just OK with typical apathetic US onboard customer service, but I definitely enjoyed the fact that half of the plane was empty.
 I flew the day before New Year’s Eve and generally I find the few days prior to the new year to abound with award availability on not-so-popular routes like this one.

 AA’s reverse herringbone seat is really comfortable